-Music Performance at Fredonia
+Music Performance Program at Fredonia

 You’ve put in all the hours, woken up early or stayed up late for rehearsals, spent precious time and money on private lessons and equipment, and worked tirelessly for the opportunity to do what you love; perform.
 Fredonia’s Music Performance program will foster your passions; playing or performing music, and doing so in public venues, allowing an audience to share your talents.
 Fredonia creates a place to take risks and see how far you can push yourself, with the support of faculty and peers who encourage you along the way to meet high standards of excellence.
 The Bachelor of Music in Performance is a concentrated course of study for those wishing to pursue a career as soloist, orchestral musician, opera singer, college-level applied music teacher, or other avenues as a professional musician.